mpapagatsia/AnimaLand/README.md

 ## Swagger API docs
 http://localhost:8081/zoo/swagger-ui.html

+## Initial Data
+If you want some initial data use the POST /zoo/animals/ endpoint with json samples on data.json.

 ## Future Actions
 * Fix docker-compose set up to run both the database and the app